saumya/charaka/README.md

 # charaka

+A VueJS Application.
-A sample app to manage an office.
+Sample app to manage an office.

 ## Project setup
 ```